opendevstack/ods-jenkins-shared-library/README.md

   projectId: projectId,
   componentId: componentId,
   notifyNotGreen: false,
-  autoCreateEnvironment: true
+  autoCreateEnvironment: true,
+  environmentLimit: 10
 )
 ```

+In the example above, that the number of environments to be provisioned in openshift is limited by the configuration `environmentLimit: 10`.

-NOTE: When working with "multiple environment mode" we recommend to add the item BitBucket Team/Project in Jenkins to your project.
+When working with "multiple environment mode" we recommend to add the item BitBucket Team/Project in Jenkins to your project.

 # Customisation